pyqtconsole/pyqtconsole/README.md

 ## Embedding

 * *Separate thread* - Runs the interpreter in a separate thread, see the example [threaded.py] (https://github.com/marcus-oscarsson/pyqtconsole/blob/master/threaded.py).
 Running the interpreter in a separate thread obviously limits the interaction with the Qt application.
-The parts of Qt that needs to be called from the main thread will not work properly, but is excellent way for having a 'plain' python console in yout Qt app.
+The parts of Qt that needs to be called from the main thread will not work properly, but is excellent way for having a 'plain' python console in your Qt app.

 * *main thread* - Runs the interpreter in the main thread, see the example [inuithread.py](https://github.com/marcus-oscarsson/pyqtconsole/blob/master/inuithread.py).
 Makes full interaction with Qt possible, lenghty operations will of course freeze the UI (as any lenghty operation that is called from the main thread).
 This is a great alternative for people who does not want to use the gevent based approach but still wants full interactivity with Qt.